raspberrypilearning/mood-board/en/quiz1/question_1.md

 ## Reflection

-Well done, you have practiced your HTML and CSS skills and created your own mood board webpage.
+Well done, you have practised your HTML and CSS skills and created your own mood board webpage.
 What an achievement!

 Answer the three questions below to reflect on your experience.